stable-packages/store/README.md

 It takes two arguments:

-- `moduleName: string`: Name of your mdodule.
+- `moduleName: string`: Name of your module.
 - `key: string`: Optional.
 Key of the specific store to initialize.
   If omitted, all stores in the module will be initialized.